Sie sind hier: Dr. O'Niel Som Verlag Homepage : Automatische Sprachübersetzung

 riskusqa seen

 Both are used only as adjectives, but not to form compound tenses or abbreviated relative sentences.
-The translation is simple:
+The translation

 kay riskusti runa qa (the seeing man)